FarkostInteractive/VerdantPage/Documentation/UserGuide/WritingCustomShaders.md

 * The normal .a channel indicates if something is Verdant vegetation
 * If a pixel belongs to Verdant, the occlusion value (diffuse .a) controls translucency
 **********

-## What about HDRP and URP?

-Custom pipelines are a feature I really want to support at some point.
-It was floating around on my task list for almost a year, but during development I’ve frankly found them too difficult to work with.
-Verdant being a procedural system means it relies a lot on small utility shaders to perform background work.
-These can’t be made in the shader graph and thus would require separate maintenance and testing across two pipelines in addition to the default renderer.
-When you take into account how these systems are still changing with every new Unity version the task becomes impossible for a single person.
-If we ever see something like surface shaders for the pipelines or if the API stabilizes enough I’m very open to reconsidering, but right now it’s just not feasible.